Colin-Fredericks/hx-xml/outline_maker/README.md

 These are Python 3 scripts.

-* First, get the `unicodecsv` folder, which you should download and keep in the same folder with the python scripts.
 * Run `Make_Course_Outline.py` on your course export to create a TSV (tab-separated value) file with an outline of your course.
 * Open that in Google Docs and edit it to indicate which items are in which categories.
 Just mark the appropriate cells with an x.
 This is the part that takes a while.
 Don't use Excel because Excel sucks at Unicode.
 * Then export that as a new TSV file and run `Outline_to_HTML.py` on it to create a linked, filterable HTML outline that you can use as alternative navigation in your course.